3raxton/spicetify-custom-apps-and-extensions/README.md

 - 🔥 A central location for custom apps for spicetify-cli
 - 👀 More features
 - 🎉 Open source
-- 🎄 If you like or rely on this repository for custom apps please consider <a href="https://paypal.me/BraxtonHuff" target="_blank"> donating</a>

 ## How to add Custom Apps to Spicetify